istanbuljs/nyc/README.md

 The `--require` flag can be provided to `nyc` to indicate that additional modules should be required in the subprocess collecting coverage:

-`nyc --require babel-core/register --require babel-polyfill mocha`
+`nyc --require babel-register --require babel-polyfill mocha`

 ## Caching